Things to do in Portsmouth

 Overlooking Portsmouth Harbour at Gunwharf Quays, the Spinnaker Tower is the tallest publicly accessible structure in the UK outside of London.

-Built to celebrate the new millenium, the Spinnaker Tower boasts fantastic views of Portsmouth, Portsmouth Harbour across the Solent to the Isle of Wight and along the south coast.
+Built to celebrate the new millennium, the Spinnaker Tower boasts fantastic views of Portsmouth, Portsmouth Harbour across the Solent to the Isle of Wight and along the south coast.

 Read more at our Spinnaker Tower page.